Developer-Linus/Python_Crash_Course/dictionaries/README.md

 ## Looping through all values in a dictionary

 - If interested in the values in the dictionary, use `values()` method to get a list of all the values in a dictionary.

+# Nesting

+- At times, you want to nest a set of dictionaries in a list or a list of items as a value in a dictionary.
+Here is where the concept of `nesting` comes in.

+## A List of dictionaries

 -